 The Foundation's endowment consists of individual funds established for a variety of purposes.
 The Foundation has interpreted relevant state law as requiring preservation of the fair value of the original gift as of the date the gift of the donor restricted endowment funds explicit donor stipulations to the contrary.
-As required by U.S. GAAP, net assets associated with endowment funds, including funds designated by the Board of Trustees to function as endowments, are classified and reported based on the existence or absence of donor-imposed restrictions.
+As required by generally accepted accounting principles in the United States of America (U.S. GAAP), net assets associated with endowment funds, including funds designated by the Board of Trustees to function as endowments, are classified and reported based on the existence or absence of donor-imposed restrictions.